 What are the symptoms of Crohn’s disease in children and teens?

 The symptoms of Crohn's disease depend on where the disease occurs in the bowel.
 They also depend on its severity.
 In general, symptoms can include:

 Children and teens with Crohn's disease have periods of severe symptoms followed by periods of no symptoms.
 The period with no symptoms is called remission, and it can last for weeks or years.
-There is no way to know when a remission will occur or when symptoms will return.
+Anti-inflammatory medications or dietary changes may lead to remission, but there is no way to know when a remission will occur or when symptoms will return.